thoughtbot/apprenticeship/onboarding-packet.md

 Once you have access to Backpack, check out this onboarding page: https://thoughtbot.backpackit.com/pages/2661936-employee-onboarding.
 There's probably overlap, and we'd love feedback!

+## Trajectory

+We use Trajectory to manage our projects.
+Each client has their own account, and your mentor will invite you to whichever project you are assigned to.

+If you'd like to get familiar with Trajectory before your apprenticeship, you can create a free account at https://www.apptrajectory.com/plans.

 ### Campfire